 Cod is probably my favorite way to get iodine.

-It's a light healthy fish which contains healthy omega 3's as well as a high protein content.
+It’s a light healthy fish that contains healthy omega 3’s as well as high protein content.

 #5.
 Iodized Salt (1.5 gram = 71 mcg of iodine)

 Not all salts are iodized which means that not all salts contain iodine.

 In fact, most of the ‘professional’ or ‘healthy’ salts that people use do NOT contain iodine.